Week 30: Canned Goods

 Remove the pot from the stove and pour the delicious jam into sterilized jars.
 One batch makes about 4 small jars.

+Add the lids and rings and wait for them to pop to know they are sealed.
 While I didn’t include this part, you should make sure to water bath can your finished jars according to the directions on your pectin package or in your canning guide.
 This will make sure your jam is properly preserved for long term storage.

 We have peaches coming in at our house!
 Yum!
 I can't wait for them to be ripe enough to eat and make jam out of.
 So I thought I would share a peach jam recipe.